enoklearn/engineering/modules/operations.md

 <details open>
    <summary><b>Managing Incidents</b></summary><br/>

-   With this topic, you’ll learn how to keep calm under the stress of resolving production application incidents.
+   With this topic, you'll learn to keep calm under the stress of resolving production application incidents.

    #### Learning Outcomes
    * Describe what incident management is